Introduction

 Emotionally Powerful Games

-- •Undertale - Choices that matter emotionally
+- •Undertale- Decisions that truly matter emotionally

-- •Red Dead Redemption - Epic narrative journey
+- •Red Dead Redemption - Epic Story-Walkabout

 ✅ Winning Benefits